chiragtirth/Proxy/active/games/readme.txt

-I dont own any of these games, i am just putting them on the site, also WHY IS IT SO HARD TO PUT GAMES ON THE SITE GOD
+I dont own any of these games if you have a issue put it up with them. if you want these games taken down contact me at frostix.xyz there you will see my contact information